navix14/calendar-generator-pdf/README.md

 This tool was created to easily _generate_ and print refills for your calendar/planner yourself.
 It comes with two premade templates, one for a _single page_ A4 layout, and a _double sided_ A5 layout.

-It outputs a single merged PDF file containing all pages in the correct printing order.
+It outputs a single merged PDF file `result.pdf` containing all pages in the correct printing order.

 <p align="center">
   <img src="https://0x0.st/o64h.png" />